SlimeKnights/slimeknights.github.io/docs/json/fluid-tooltips.md

 ## Unit Lists

 Fluid unit lists are defined in resource packs under `assets/<domain>/mantle/fluid_effects/<name>.json`.
-In most cases, the location `<domain>:<name>` has no impact on behavior apart from data pack overrides.
+In most cases, the location `<domain>:<name>` has no impact on behavior apart from resource pack overrides.
 However, some contexts make use of a [named unit list](#named-unit-lists) for defining special behavior, such as the units for an empty tank.

 Fluid unit JSON has the following format: